Making and Manufacturingby Dung Ngo

 The postwar Italian architects, faced with the unprecedented task of rebuilding their devastated cities, developed a new manifesto of the design professional, someone who can address our needs at all scales, "from the spoon to the city."
 The future of our built environment will need to partake of the two methodologies embodied here, and it starts with spoons.

-Dung Ngo is the senior editor for architecture and design at Rizzoli.
+Dung Ngo is the Editorial Director at Maharam.